Off-Belief Learning: Off-Belief Learning

 \subsection{Properties of Off-Belief Learning}

-\begin{restatable}{theorem}{thmunique} For any $T>0$ and starting policy $\pi_0$, OBL computes a unique policy $\pi_1$. \end{restatable} Proof in the Appendix. \begin{corollary} For any $T>0$ and starting policy $\pi_0$, $N$ agents independently computing OBL policies $\{\pi_1^i\}$ and playing their part of it will achieve the same return as if they had computed a centralized $\pi_1$ policy (zero-shot coordination). \end{corollary} \begin{proof} Since all $\pi_1^i$ are identical, this follows trivially. \end{proof}
+\begin{restatable}{theorem}{thmunique} For any $T>0$ and starting policy $\pi_0$, OBL computes a unique policy $\pi_1$. \end{restatable} Proof in the Appendix~\ref{app:proofs}. ``Unique'' means that that\sam{,} once $T$ is fixed, $\pi_1$ is a well-defined deterministic function of $\pi_0$.
+This means that, unlike most MARL methods, OBL always converges to the same answer in principle, regardless of random initialization or other hyperparameters. \begin{corollary} For any $T>0$ and starting policy $\pi_0$, $N$ agents independently computing OBL joint policy $\pi_1 = \{\pi_1^i\}$ and playing their parts of it ($\pi_1^i$) will achieve the same return as if they had computed a centralized $\pi_1$ policy (zero-shot coordination). \end{corollary} \begin{proof} Since all $\pi_1$ are identical, this follows trivially. \end{proof}

-Theorem $\ref{thm:unique}$ is trivial in a single-agent context, but illustrates a substantial departure from traditional multi-agent learning rules, under which independently computed policies for each agent are typically \textit{not} unique or compatible due to the presence of multiple equilibria, a particularly severe example of which is the formation of `arbitrary' conventions for communication in a game like Hanabi~\citep{bard2020hanabi}.
+Theorem $\ref{thm:unique}$ is trivial in a single-agent context, but illustrates a substantial departure from traditional multi-agent learning rules, under which independently computed policies for each agent are typically \textit{not} unique or compatible due to the presence of multiple equilibria, a particularly severe example of which is the formation of `arbitrary' conventions for communication in a game like Hanabi.

-\begin{restatable}{theorem}{thmpolicyimprovement} For every policy $\pi_1$ generated by OBL from $\pi_0$, $J(\pi_1) \geq J(\pi_0) - eTt_{max}$, i.e. OBL is a policy improvement operator except for a term that vanishes as $T \to 0$. \end{restatable} Proof in the Appendix.
+\begin{restatable}{theorem}{thmpolicyimprovement} For every policy $\pi_1$ generated by OBL from $\pi_0$, $J(\pi_1) \geq J(\pi_0) - t_{max}T/e$, i.e. OBL is a policy improvement operator except for a term that vanishes as $T \to 0$. \end{restatable}

+Proof in the Appendix~\ref{app:proofs}.
+Theorem~\ref{thm:policy_improvement} implies that self-play performance will gradually increase if we apply OBL iteratively.
+Together with Corollary~\ref{cor:pi1}, it also guarantees that zero-shot coordination performance, i.e. cross-play between independent training runs, will improve at the same pace.

 Notably, unlike standard MARL, the fixed points of the OBL learning rule \textit{are not} guaranteed to be equilibria of the game.
-However, we have the theorem: \begin{restatable}{theorem}{thmequilibrium} If repeated application of the OBL policy improvement operator converges to a fixed point policy $\pi$, then $\pi$ is an $\epsilon$-subgame perfect equilibrium of the Dec-POMDP, where $\epsilon=et_{max}T$. \end{restatable} Proof in the Appendix.
+However, we have the theorem: \begin{restatable}{theorem}{thmequilibrium} If repeated application of the OBL policy improvement operator converges to a fixed point policy $\pi$, then $\pi$ is an $\epsilon$-subgame perfect equilibrium of the Dec-POMDP, where $\epsilon=t_{max}T/e$. \end{restatable} Proof in the Appendix~\ref{app:proofs}.